23+ Questions To Ask Before Hiring a CRO Agency

 As a result, a company that has been doing conversion optimization long enough must have run into a bad project now and then.
 If the company claims they never did, they are lying or have not been doing CRO long enough.

 This is not unique to conversion optimization.
 It is the nature of doing business.
-Large and well-established consulting firms in all different industries have bad projects.
+Large and well-established consulting firms in various industries often have unsuccessful projects.

 Assess the answer of the company about their worst project by analyzing:

 1. The reasons the firm gives for the bad project.
 Are they blaming the client?
-Even with lousy clients, and these do exist, a consulting firm should have a process to manage expectations and implementation.
+Even with lousy clients, who do exist, a consulting firm should have a process in place to manage expectations and implementation.

 2. How the firm handles bad projects.